 If such sensitive information is not managed properly, then your data can be mishandled.
 It is highly recommended that you sign a nondisclosure agreement with the selected partner before sharing any sensitive information.

-Apart from this, you must also consider hiring a vendor who regularly conducts network and security audits in their workplace.
+Apart from this, you must also consider hiring a vendor who conducts network and security audits in their workplace regularly.
 They must be using specific tools that will help in protecting all your sensitive data and prevent any data leaks from happening.

 6. Use Agile methodologies in your development process